IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

   - may create/read one or more [IMR Observation](StructureDefinition-imr-observation.html)
   - may create/read one or more [IMR ImagingStudy](StructureDefinition-imr-imagingstudy.html)

+The Sender may set meta.profile of each resource to be the corresponding IMR profile.
+This enables the recipients to validate the received resource against the IMR resource profile specification.

+> Note that a Sender may choose not to set meta.profile to a specific profile, or may set it to multiple profiles.

-Since each resource in the bundle is self-sufficient and are valuable as standalone resources outside the context of the DiagnosticReport resource (e.g. independently searchable and same resource can be referenced multiple times), the Sender should create corresponding properly identifiable resources unless the proper record keys or absolute identification information is not available.
+Since each resource in the bundle is valuable as standalone resources outside the context of the DiagnosticReport resource (e.g. independently searchable and same resource can be referenced multiple times), the Sender should create corresponding properly identifiable resources unless the proper record keys or absolute identification information is not available.

 When resources are `contained`, they shall be contained using the FHIR contained method (see [http://hl7.org/fhir/R4/references.html#contained](http://hl7.org/fhir/R4/references.html#contained) ).